Press "Enter" to skip to content

 There didn’t appear to be anything wrong with it.
 They were by all means just regular coffee shops that offered some religious messaging.
 But when did this partnership begin?
 As I looked into it, I discovered that there are two kinds of Christian coffee shops.
 Shops owned by churches and shops owned by Christians.
 These shops may look similar but often function differently with separate goals.

-Evangelism and Fundraising
+Evangelism and fundraising

 Cafes owned by churches often have the goal of fundraising for the church or evangelizing the community.
 These church-led shops often raise money in order to fund themselves and give back to the community.
 Supporting local businesses is generally better for communities than buying your $5.00 latte at a chain establishment.
 That being said, it can be difficult for people to trust that their charitable donations are put to good use.
 There has been no shortage of scandals around pastors that take home a hefty portion of church funds.
 While small local churches are far less likely to be putting money aside for a private jet it can still be hard to donate with confidence.